 Not very long ago, I used to joke that my choices of education didn’t follow a logical pattern.
 I went from a BSc in physiology and psychology to an MEd in adult and workplace education to an MBA in organizational development to an NTP focused on nutrition.
 I was just following my interests as they arose with little thought into whether they made sense together.

-It wasn’t until I decided to start My Happy Insides that I realized all my educational interests actually converge to help me educate others about how they can become a better version of themselves.
+It wasn’t until I decided to start My Happy Insides that I realized all my educational interests actually converged to help me educate others about how they can become a better version of themselves.